abazlinton/es6-hw/frontend/es6_react_vue.md

 If you get stuck there's an endpoint [react_es6_end](./end)

-Also, to help you understand what the React app is doing, there's the same app implemented in Vue (the data displayed is very slightly different) [vue_es6_comparison](./vue_es6_comparison)
+Also, to help you understand what the React app is doing, there's the same app implemented in Vue (the data displayed is slightly different) [vue_es6_comparison](./vue_es6_comparison)

 #### Getting started: